-The prevalence of this problem alarming.
-We’d like to end this week on The Gottman Reationship Blog with a short list of Dr. Gottman’s tips for creating and maintaining healthy connections with co-workers that demonstrate interest and dedication – without compelling you to perpetually attend to the whims of your mobile devices.
-In fact, we will go further still – and show you how, in the implementation of some of the specifics, you can make the internet work for you!
+Here is a shortlist of Dr. John Gottman’s tips for creating and maintaining healthy connections with co-workers that demonstrate interest and dedication.
+You won’t feel compelled to perpetually attend to the whims of your mobile devices.
+In fact, you can make the internet work for you.

-Team meetings: Call your co-workers to team meetings warmly and don’t leave anyone out!
-If someone on the team is contributing to the project but you feel that their opinion isn’t strictly necessary in decision making, remember that their exclusion may leave them feeling disrespected and unappreciated.
-If you’re on the fence, invite them as a gesture of appreciation for the work that they are doing – thereby improving everyone’s experience in the work environment.
-In this case, you can use the internet to your advantage by including everyone on your team in the invitation email (“CC:-ing” all members of your work group).
+Call your co-workers to team meetings and don’t leave anyone out.
+If someone on the team contributes to the project but you feel that their opinion isn’t strictly necessary in decision making, remember that their exclusion may leave them feeling disrespected and unappreciated.
+If you’re on the fence, invite them as a gesture of appreciation for the work that they are doing.

-Birthday celebrations: Birthdays are great.
-Everyone has a birthday, so it’s a very egalitarian way to ensure that everyone is recognized and appreciated.
-Birthdays are an ideal opportunity to gather as a group and spend some social time with your coworkers – just remember to keep the focus on the person and not on their age (which can be touchy subject) and try to keep the festivities fairly short while still ensuring that there is time for casual conversation.
+Everyone has a birthday, so it’s an egalitarian way to ensure that everyone receives recognition and appreciation.
+Birthdays are an ideal opportunity to gather as a group and spend some social time with your coworkers.
+Remember to keep the focus on the person and not on their age.
+Try to keep the festivities fairly short while making time for casual conversation.

-Recognition for special accomplishments: Companies often have a system providing recognition for good performance (like Employee of the Month).
-Such a system can be augmented and improved by a more egalitarian process – one in which staff nominate their coworkers for honors or send kudos to those who they feel are doing good work, rather than having a manager cherry-pick employees.
-Whether this recognition comes by electronic message or in physical form, making a public announcement can reduce the likelihood of recognition feeling like a necessary formality.
-Recognition can be accomplished via office email.
-Thanking individuals or teams for their contributions in a message sent out to the office can make people feel highly valued and respected – in other words, great.
+Companies often have a system providing recognition for good performance (like Employee of the Month).
+This process has the capacity for staff to nominate their coworkers for honors or send kudos to those who they feel are doing good work.
+Whether this recognition comes by electronic message or in physical form, making a public announcement reduces the likelihood of recognition feeling like a necessary formality.
+Thanking individuals or teams for their contributions in a message sent out to the office can make people feel highly valued and respected.

 A culture of positive reinforcement will not only increase productivity but make people feel that their work is valued, fostering a warmer and more respectful office environment.